izikeros/blog/content/posts/notes/common_types_of_data_science_projects.md

 Status: published
 Tags: machine-learning, project, software-maintenence, software-development, software-project, jupyter
 Category: note
-prompt: I would like make separate article on types of data science projects mentioned above.
-Give me long, markdown article with hyperlinks and references to learn more about it.
+prompt: I would like to make a separate article on the types of data science projects mentioned above.
+Give me a long, markdown article with hyperlinks and references to learn more about it.
 Use hyperlinks on crucial terms and tools.
-In the end provide also HTML page description for this article (less than 160 characters).
+In the end, provide also an HTML page description for this article (less than 160 characters).
 summary: Learn about common types of data science projects and best practices for approaching them.
 From end-to-end individual work to production-ready projects, this guide covers it all.
 ---